felipemarinho97/torrent-indexer/README.md

 The server will be available at [http://localhost:8080/](http://localhost:8080/).

+## Configuration

+You can configure the server using the following environment variables:

+- `PORT`: (optional) The port that the server will listen to.
+Default: `7006`
+- `FLARESOLVERR_ADDRESS`: (optional) The address of the FlareSolverr instance.
+Default: `N/A`
+- `REDIS_HOST`: (optional) The address of the Redis instance.
+Default: `localhost`
+- `SHORT_LIVED_CACHE_EXPIRATION` (optional) The expiration time of the short-lived cache in duration format.
+Default: `30m`
+    - This cache is used to cache homepage or search results.
+    - Example: `30m`, `1h`, `1h30m`, `1h30m30s`
+- `LONG_LIVED_CACHE_EXPIRATION` (optional) The expiration time of the long-lived cache in duration format.
+Default: `7d`
+    - This cache is used to store the torrent webpages (posts).
+You can set it to a higher value because the torrent pages are not updated frequently.

 ## Integrating with Jackett

 You can integrate this indexer with Jackett by adding a new Torznab custom indexer.
 Here is an example of how to do it for the `bludv` indexer: